nodejs/TSC/TSC-Charter.md

 In order to ensure that hostile takeovers of the Node.js project are not possible, no more than one-fourth of the TSC voting membership may be affiliated with the same company or other entity.
-As a result, no more than one-fourth of the TSC voting members may be affiliated with the the same company.
 If a change in TSC voting membership or a change of affiliation by a TSC voting member creates a situation where more than one-fourth of the TSC voting membership are affiliated with the same company, then the situation must be immediately remedied